-The City recently joined, and is now a member of, the Regional Water Providers Consortium.
-Last year, the Consortium and its members celebrated 25 years of service.
+The City is a member of the Regional Water Providers Consortium.
+This year the Consortium and its members celebrated 27 years of service.
 Find out more about the Consortium and its work in water conservation, emergency preparedness, and regional coordination at regionalh20.org.